Many miners and townspeople alike enjoyed

 What she has done to make herself known hasn’t been revealed to the public but some possible tale-tell signs of a spirit are listed below:

-Anything electrical, such as lights have a mind of its own.
+Anything electrical, such as lights, seems to have a mind of its own.

 Actual physical manifestation of the spirit.

-Objects are moved around, unexplained moving of furniture, like a rocking chair.
+Objects are moved around, such as furniture, like a rocking chair.

-Sometimes a misplaced object is suddenly present in an obvious place by a helpful spirit.
+Sometimes a misplaced object is suddenly present in an obvious place, put there by a helpful spirit.

 A Helpful Spirit

-Molly and/or possibly one of her spirit companions came to the rescue of well-known author George W. Peabody.
-George was enjoying the exhibits on the second floor, and was locked into the Fountain-Tallman Soda Works Museum, during Placerville’s 2007 Founders Day Celebration in 2008.
+Molly and/or possibly one of her spirit companions, once came to the rescue of well-known author George W. Peabody.
+George was enjoying the exhibits on the second floor, and was locked into the Museum during Placerville’s 2007 Founders Day Celebration in 2008.
 The museum wasn’t going to open until Wednesday the following week.

 In his 2008 publication of his own series, “The Poetic License of George Peabody,” he wrote about his paranormal experience, calling it “Molly and Me.”